ParadoxGameConverters/ImperatorToCK3/ImperatorToCK3/Data_Files/converter_globals/ReadMe.txt

 The Bronze Age: Maryannu mod team (https://steamcommunity.com/sharedfiles/filedetails/?id=2216525506) - Hurrian religion localization
 Bronze Age Reborn mod team (https://steamcommunity.com/sharedfiles/filedetails/?id=3232096613) and Svanley - Hattian religion, Elamite religion
-កាបូន26 - Help with mapping Terra Indomita cultures to Asia Expansion Project
+កាបូន26 - Help with mapping Terra Indomita cultures to Asia Expansion Project Nezaros, author of the Rajas of Asia mod for CK3 (https://steamcommunity.com/sharedfiles/filedetails/?id=2509174436) - Permission to use the Samre culture from their mod

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -